beingadityak/hashnode-backups/clfmjwkmx00030al54wppe4vg.md

 ## Conclusion

-With the above mentioned methods, you can now free yourself from managing any tmux/screen sessions for your application and write a service file for the same as well as manually starting applications everytime when the server is rebooted or a new server is created.
+With the above-mentioned methods, you can now free yourself from managing any tmux/screen sessions for your application and write a service file for the same as well as manually start applications whenever the server is rebooted or a new server is created.